Writing in the Disciplines

 Writing in the Disciplines (abbreviated “WID”) is program used to assist teachers across disciplines in using student writing as an instructional tool in their teaching.

-Submission Requirements to Teach a WID course
+Submission Process to Teach a WID Course

 Teach students to think